7 COMMON MYTHS ABOUT HIRING A FREELANCE EDITOR FOR YOUR BOOK

 MYTH #5: A great editor can proofread, copyedit, and do heavy structural and line editing and you can hire her to do all these tasks.

 REALITY: Freelance developmental editors do a little copyediting as they work to get the book into shape for the publisher, but then the editor will turn over the manuscript to someone whose expertise is copyediting and proofreading.
 Even if the developmental editor happens to be a great copyeditor as well, she knows it’s better to have that second set of eyes looking at text that has become extremely familiar to her as the “big picture” editor.
 And remember, copyediting is the least of your concerns if you’ve got a manuscript with major problems.
-If you’re looking to get a book published, or get a literary agent to represent your work and submit your book proposal or novel to a publisher, you need to focus on marketing concerns, structure, and voice first before you turn your mind to whether your headers are styled consistently or you misused the pluperfect tense on the top of page 172.
+If you’re looking to get a book published, or you want to get a literary agent to represent your work and submit your book proposal or novel to a publisher, you need to focus on marketing concerns, structure, and voice first before you turn your mind to whether your headers are styled consistently or you misused the pluperfect tense on the top of page 172.
 It’s a waste of time to proofread or copyedit a manuscript that needs major structural changes and extensive line editing until that work is done.

 MYTH #6: A great copyeditor or line editor will have passed an online copyediting test.